Skons/PeePee-Peep/README.md

 ## Underwear

 I have not ventured into this realm, but it is possible to create your own underwear with a sensor wire.
-All you need is being good at sewing, a wire (which could be this stuff [this](https://www.kiwi-electronics.com/en/stainless-thin-conductive-thread-2-ply-23-meter-2792)) and buttons to attach the bedwetting alarm to.
+All you need is being good at sewing, a wire (which could be [this](https://www.kiwi-electronics.com/en/stainless-thin-conductive-thread-2-ply-23-meter-2792) stuff) and buttons to attach the bedwetting alarm to.
 You will need 2 wires that are layed out besides each other, but do not touch.
-When the underpants get wet, the wetness will create the contact and thus the alarm.
+When the underpants get wet, the wetness will create the contact between the wires and the alarm will trigger on that.
 The pattern could look more or less like this:

 <img src="./images/sensor_layout.png" height="250"/>